VR technology: A new future for our online meetings?

-Virtual Reality (VR) should not be confused with Augmented Reality (AR).
-With AR technology, the virtual world is not completely created.
-Here, it is simply a matter of extending our real world, with objects such as figures (Pokémon in Pokémon Go) or bit or emojis that can be projected onto the real world via the smartphone.
+Virtual reality (VR) should not be confused with augmented reality (AR).
+AR technology does not completely create the virtual world.
+It is merely an extension of our real world, with objects such as figures (Pokémon in Pokémon Go) or bit or emojis that can be projected onto the real world via the smartphone.

 VR technology: What the future holds for us

 In view of the rapid progress, we can expect virtual reality and its numerous applications to continue to play a growing role in both professional and private everyday life in the future.
 The boundary between business applications and private functions will clearly disappear over time.
 Facebook, for example, is working on a VR social platform with its Horizon application.
-In this so-called VR Multiverse, participants then have the opportunity to meet in a wide variety of virtual worlds.
-Whether it’s for watching soccer in a virtual living room or a virtual pub crawl, the choice should be almost limitless.
+In this so-called VR Multiverse, participants will then have the opportunity to meet in a wide variety of virtual worlds.
+Whether it's watching soccer in a virtual living room or going to a virtual pub - the choice is supposed to be almost limitless.
 Meeting rooms are also planned for everyday business use.

 Numerous tech start-ups such as "We Are" or "MeetinVR" are also focusing on the development of such applications and offer customers around the world great concepts to attend meetings, conferences or trade shows in a virtual world.

 VR meetings: hardware must be more established for success

 This development has gained particular momentum through Corona.
 On the one hand, people underestimate the possibilities that already exist.
 On the other hand, the necessary hardware for comprehensive VR meetings is not yet available everywhere.
 But in just a few years, VR glasses will probably be more suitable for the masses and more and more employees will have VR glasses - and nothing will stand in the way of virtual meetings.